Florent Bax

 Florent Bax (born 16 June 1999) is a French tennis player who competes mainly on the Challenger and ITF tours.

-Bax has a career high ATP singles ranking of world No. 303 achieved on 8 September 2025.
-He also has a career high ATP doubles ranking of No. 419 achieved on 7 April 2025.
+Bax has a career high ATP singles ranking of world No. 247 achieved on 27 July 2026 and a career high ATP doubles ranking of No. 419 achieved on 7 April 2025.

 Career

 2024: Maiden Challenger doubles title, top 500

 In November, Bax won his maiden Challenger doubles title at the 2024 Brazzaville Challenger, pairing with Karan Singh.

 2025: Top 400

 In April, Bax reached his first Challenger semifinal in Abidjan, as a qualifier, after defeating top seed Aziz Dougaz in the second round.
 He lost to eventual winner Maximus Jones in the semifinal.

+2026: First Challenger final, Top 250

+In May, Bax reached his first Challenger final in Brazzaville, losing Calvin Hemery in the final.
+He entered the top 250 as a result.